telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 position: 1
 ---

+# Configure Web Report Designer and Create a Basic Report

 This is a step-by-step tutorial that shows how to integrate the [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in `.NET 6` ASP.NET Core application in Visual Studio 2022.

 * First, you will create a Web Application and add Telerik Web Report Designer through its Visual Studio Item Template.